perfsonar/psconfig-web/MONITORING.md

 ```

-You can also monitor docker stdout/stderr log - similar to syslog.
+You can also monitor docker stdout/stderr log - similar to syslog:

+`sudo docker exec -it pwa-admin1 pm2 logs`